mike-shields-dev/react-technical-test/README.md

 - Fork this repository to your own GitHub account
 - Clone the repository to your local development environment
-- Point your terminal to the cloned repository's directory using `$ cd /your-cloned-repo`
+- Point your terminal to the cloned repository's directory using `$ cd <path to repo>`

 ### Available Scripts